READ N TRY

 Rule 2: One Objective for One Report

-Enhancing an existing report to support unrelated reporting objectives may decrease the report ability to serve its main objective.
+Enhancing an existing report to support unrelated reporting objectives may decrease the report’s ability to serve its main objective.
 As report users get familiar with their reporting solution they start requesting new features and enhancements to the existing reports.
 Most of these feature requests hide new reporting objectives.
-Carefully analyze all incoming requests from customers and try to identify new business areas which deserve their own report.
+Carefully analyze all incoming requests from customers and try to identify new business areas that deserve their own, separate report.

 Warehouse Status Report Example

-The report shows useful information in clear format, but different customers will have problems with using this report as the report design has an issue.
-The report tries to cover use-cases of three different departments responsible for product inventory, order processing and shipment logistics.
+The report shows useful information in a clear format, but different customers will have problems with using this report as the report design has an issue.
+The report tries to cover the use cases of three different departments responsible for product inventory, order processing and shipment logistics.
 Since the report space is used to fit unrelated data there is simply no space left to provide all important details to make the report actionable in any of these areas.
-For example, employees responsible for logistics don’t need return policy data, but they need more details about next arrival.
-We should split this report into three different reports based on the requirements from three different departments.
+For example, employees responsible for logistics don’t need return policy data, but they need more details about the next arrival.
+We should split this report into three different reports based on the requirements of three different departments.

 Summary: Design each report to describe only one business area.